Vini2/Bioinfo_K_mers/README.md

-# Human X and Y Chromosome k-mer Comparison
+# k-mer Comparison of Biological Data
 Compare k-mers of Human X and Y Chromosomes